Dividend Growth Split Corp. (DDWWF) Stock Analysis

 What are the key factors to evaluate for DDWWF?

 Dividend Growth Split Corp.
 (DDWWF) holds an AI score of 63/100 (moderate).
+(DDWWF) presents an investment profile centered on its high dividend yield and exposure to the Canadian large-cap equity market, managed by Brompton Funds Limited.
 Not financial advice.

 How frequently does DDWWF data refresh on this page?